dustinpfister/blog_posts/_posts/lodash_difference.md

 ## 2 - Other lodash methods

-There is more than one way to get something like this done.
 In some cases a lodash method such as difference can help make quick work of this kind of task.
 It is often a nice concise way of doing so at times sure.
 However there are many other lodash methods that can be used as well.
-Also when it comes to kicking lodash to the curb it is not to hard to accomplish these kinds of tasks with just plain native javaScript as well.
-So in this section I will be looking at some alternatives to the lodash difference method.

 ### 2.1 - lodash difference with